HarrisonOates/meetcode/items/report.md

 Two tokenizers and parses were built, one of each for search and syntax highlighting.

 A tokenizer and parser was developed for the search to allow for different types of queries to be searched through the use of characters within the text.
-For example, if you wanted to search for an AVLTree question in the recursion topic, you could input `#Recursion; ?AVLTree`.
+For example, if you wanted to search for an AVLTree question and the user comp2100@anu.au, you could input `@comp2100; ?AVLTree`.
 Additionally, it allows flexibility to search multiple things at once, for example if you wanted to search `Harry; Harrison` because you are unsure of which username was used.
 The tokenizer for the search functionality was implemented using `next()`, which scans the input for the first non-whitespace character, and determining whether the character matches one of the predetermined tokens.
-If it does not, the tokenizer will process all the following non-whitespace and non-';' characters as a word.
+If it does not, the tokenizer will process all the following characters as a word, until whitespace or a `;` is reached.

 The tokenizer of the syntax highlighter works by calling a function, ```next()```, that will tokenize the next part of an input string.
 This is done through a number of ```if```-statements that determine which token type the token falls under.